luoyulong9588/Xgimi-4-Home-Assistant/README.md

         name: Z6X
         host: 192.168.0.115
         token: "12D7C7899B9F80FFFFFF3043524B544D"
+        entity_id: "button.esp32_bluetooth_proxy_ble_wake_xgimi_projector_wakeup"
     ```
+4. The entity_id is an optional input configuration.
+If your host is far away from the XGIMI device, you need BLE remote wakeup functionality.

 #### Method B: UI setup
 1. Make sure your projector is **powered on** and connected to the same network as home assistant